php-fig/fig-standards/bylaws/004-psr-workflow.md

 the Sponsors may agree upon a new Editor.
 An Editor is assumed to also be a Contributor to a PSR.

 **Sponsor:** A voting member who officially supports a proposal.
 Each PSR MUST have two Sponsors.
-A Sponsor MAY NOT be the Editor or a Contributor.
+A Sponsor MAY NOT be the Editor or listed as a Contributor, but there is of course nothing stopping a Sponsor from contributing.
 A Sponsor MAY step down to become the Editor or a Contributor for a PSR by posting a message to the Mailing List.
 In this case, a new Sponsor must be found.
 Should a vote be underway with a sponsor who does not consider themselves active listed in the meta document, they should raise an objection on the Mailing List.
 The vote will then be invalidated until a new sponsor has been put in place.
 A proposal can never progress unless there are two sponsors actively backing the PSR.

-> Two and not just one to prevent a single sponsor from making important decisions alone.
+> Requiring two Sponsors instead of just prevents a single sponsor from making important decisions alone.

-**Coordinator:** One of the Sponsors is the Coordinator of a PSR.
+**Coordinator:** One of the Sponsors is the Coordinator, and this must be decided between the Sponsors early on.
 The Coordinator is in charge of the voting process.
 He notes the starting and ending dates, the number of voting members at the start of the vote, and the quorum count needed.
 He sends out reminders by whatever means he feels appropriate to drive the vote.
 At the end of the voting period, he tallies the votes, notes if quorum was established, and whether or not the application was accepted.

 > **Note:** Copied from [Paul M. Jones' mail](https://groups.google.com/d/msg/php-fig/I0urcaIsEpk/uqQMb4bqlGwJ)

 **Contributor:** Anyone who has contributed significantly to the PSR.
 That may include sending in a pull request during the Pre-Draft or Draft stages, offered significant and meaningful reviews, former Editors, etc.
 In case of dispute, the Editor and Coordinator are responsible for determining whether a particular individual qualifies as a Contributor.
+The significance is at the discression of the Editor(s) and Sponsors.
+If somebody feels their contributions are going without attribution they should contact the Editor(s), or a Sponsor, and failing that as a last resort post a thread on the Mailing List saying so.

 ## 2. Stages